mAzurkovic/rest-api-scaffold/README.md

 Make sure both the `Dockerfile` for the RESTful API service and the `docker-compose.yml` file are in the same directory.
 To start the application, run `docker-compose up` (it will automatically build the `Dockerfile` into an image and start both containers).

+By default open the service on port `8000` and hit any of the endpoints to view.